cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 To add your own PHP version in <span class="notranslate"> PHP Selector </span> :

-* Create directory in (like:  /opt/alt/php51), and mimic directory structure inside to be similar to the one of PHP versions bundled by <span class="notranslate"> CloudLinux </span> .
+* Create directory in (like:  /opt/alt/php51), and mimic directory structure inside to be similar to the one of PHP versions bundled by <span class="notranslate"> CloudLinux OS Shared</span>.
 * Put all the ini files for all the modules into <span class="notranslate"> /opt/alt/php51/etc/php.d.all </span>
 * Create a symbolic link <span class="notranslate"> /opt/alt/php51/etc/php.d -> /etc/cl.php.d/alt-php51 </span>